MohamedAliHabib/Stock-Price-Predictor/README.md

 ![Performance on Last 100 Days](https://github.com/MohamedAliHabib/Stock-Price-Predictor/blob/master/Natural%20Gas%20Prices/Predicting%20Natural%20Gas%20Prices%20-%20(Training%2C%20Testing%20and%20Validation%20Sets)/comparing_performance_of_models_on_last_100_days.png)

-**Note:** Remember, here all the models are taken into consideration when comparing the perforamnce because they all haven't seen the last 100 days.
+**Note:** Remember, here all the models are taken into consideration when comparing the performance because they all haven't seen the last 100 days.

 **On Last 1000 Days:**

 ![Performance on Last 1000 Days](https://github.com/MohamedAliHabib/Stock-Price-Predictor/blob/master/Natural%20Gas%20Prices/Predicting%20Natural%20Gas%20Prices%20-%20(Training%2C%20Testing%20and%20Validation%20Sets)/comparing_performance_of_models_on_last_1000_days.png)

-**Note:** Remember, only models (3 & 4 & 5 & 6) are taken into consideration when comparing the perforamnce because they all haven't seen the last 1000 days.
+**Note:** Remember, only models (3 & 4 & 5 & 6) are taken into consideration when comparing the performance because they all haven't seen the last 1000 days.

 **On Last 2000 Days:**

 ![Performance on Last 2000 Days](https://github.com/MohamedAliHabib/Stock-Price-Predictor/blob/master/Natural%20Gas%20Prices/Predicting%20Natural%20Gas%20Prices%20-%20(Training%2C%20Testing%20and%20Validation%20Sets)/comparing_performance_of_models_on_last_2000_days.png)

-**Note:** Remember, only models (5 & 6) are taken into consideration when comparing the perforamnce because they all haven't seen the last 2000 days.
+**Note:** Remember, only models (5 & 6) are taken into consideration when comparing the performance because they all haven't seen the last 2000 days.

 ### Effect of Using a Validation Set on Performance
 **Using Natural Gas Prices Dataset**